-TURN argues that PG&E's forecast for Market Responsive Electric Generation customers is understated.
-TURN asserts that PG&E's forecast of Electric Generation demand for the last five months in 2017 is 24 percent lower (154 MDth/d) than the actual amount of gas that Electric Generation customers demanded during that timeframe.
-Similarly, TURN asserts, PG&E's forecast is consistently 14 percent lower (98 MDth/d) than the actual demand.
-TURN asserts that PG&E acknowledged that the model has problems but stated that it "is not quite sure of a proper adjustment."
-Accordingly, TURN request that the Commission direct PG&E to adjust its forecast by 98 MDth/d for each day in the rate period.
+Electric Generation demand for the last five months in 2017 is 24 percent lower (154 MDth/d) than the actual amount of gas that Electric Generation customers demanded during that timeframe.
+Similarly, TURN asserts, PG&E's forecast for the 52-month period from January 2013 to April 2017 is consistently 14 percent lower (98 MDth/d) than the actual demand.
+RURN asserts that PG&E acknowledged that the model has problems but stated that it "is not quite sure of a proper adjustment.
+Accordingly, TURN request that the Commission direct PG&E to adjust its forecast by 98 MDth/d for each day in the rate case period.
+RURN asserts that because PG&E's model does not segregate between local transmission and backbone demand, the adjustment should be "proportional to the most-recently recoded 2017 throughput for those two categories, by adding the 98 MDth to PG&E's total Market [Electric Generation] forecast and then scaling down the recoded 2017 demand in each category by the same percentage to match the revised total.
+Market [Electric Generation]

-NCGC disagrees with TURNS's contention and argues that PG&E's Electric Generation throughput should not be based on market conditions that existed in 2017.
+NCGC disagrees with TURN's contention and argues that PG&E's Electric Generation throughput should not be based on market conditions that existed in 2017.
 However, if the Commission determines that the forecast for Electric Generation throughput should be revised, NCGC argues that the adjustment should be limited to the amount that PG&E has identified (i.e., 54 MDth/d).

-$^{793}$ Id. at 168 (citing 8 RT 850 (Graham/PG&E)).
+&lt;sup>805 Id. at 168 (citing 8 RT 850 (Graham/PG&E)).